Market Research Future (MRFR) has published on the “Global Sugar Reducing Ingredients Market”.

 By Region

-• Europe: Europe region consists of Germany, the UK, France, Spain, Italy, and the Rest of Europe.
-European consumers are consuming excessive amounts of sugar, according to a WHO research titled "Incentives and disincentives for reducing sugar in manufactured foods - An exploratory supply chain analysis."
-It claimed that young people in the UK and Denmark consume 40 grammes of sugar on average per day.
+- Europe: Europe region consists of Germany, the UK, France, Spain, Italy, and the Rest of Europe.
+The report named “Incentives and disincentives for reducing sugar in manufactured foods – An exploratory supply chain analysis: published by WHO highlighted that European consumers are incorporating high levels of sugar in their diets.
+It stated that the average sugar consumption of the UK and Denmark's young population is 40 grams a day.
 Cakers, soft drinks, chocolates, biscuits, and pastries are some of the key sources of this excessive sugar.
 This excessive sugar consumption results in several health issues, for instance, the WHO estimates highlighted that out of all the regions, WHO Europe is the most affected region by non-communicable diseases and an unhealthy diet is one of the contributing factors to such diseases.
 To overcome these health implications, the European Union (EU) and the countries in the region are engaged in several initiatives to reduce sugar consumption, significantly.
 In addition, in line with these growing trends of clean-label products and sugar reduction in food & beverage products, manufacturers are taking several initiatives to capitalize on the demand in the region

 Leading companies partner with us for data-driven Insights